eklem/batr/README.md

 * Use less time on updating the same bundle and test framework code in different libraries.
 * Quicker bundling and test setup when creating new libraries.
 * As few dependencies as possible, or a good balance between dependencies and function, to not have minor updates all the time.

+## Goal
+Run tests in
+* Tape tests in Node.js
+* Tape tests in browser
+* User-like interaction tests in browser